adaltas/node-nikita-docs/src/md/usages/events.md

 The existing events provide you with multiple entry points to catch information across the entire session life cycle:

 - `lifecycle`
   It indicates execution directives which may occur at different steps of the action life cycle. it uses the "message" property as a code to define what is happening.
-The following values exists: "disabled_false", "disabled_true", "conditions_passed", "conditions_failed".
+The following values exists: `disabled_false`, `disabled_true`, `conditions_passed`, `conditions_failed`.
 The handler function is called with a `log` argument.
 - `text`
   It is the default event when the function `log` is called.
 The handler function is called with a `log` argument.
 - `header`
-  It is throw before an action is called if it contains the "header" option.
+  It is throw before an action is called if it contains the `header` metadata.
 - `stdin`
   It represents some stdin content, used for example by the `system.execute` action to provide the script being executed.
 - `diff`